mulle-sde/mulle-menu/README.md

 ... for Android, BSDs, Linux, macOS, SunOS, Windows (MinGW, WSL)

 Presents a menu for the user to pick an option from.
-A nice feature to add to your shell scripts, that need some interaction from the user.
+A nice feature to add to your shell scripts, that need some interaction with the user.

 ![GIF](opti.gif)